casangi/cngi_prototype/docs/gridding.rst

 Gridding
 ====================

-Non-Uniform FFT functions for gridding visibility data
+Example notional Non-Uniform FFT Gridding function(s) provided here to assess performance of infrastructure package.

 To access these functions, use your favorite variation of:
 ``import cngi.gridding``